varletjs/varlet/packages/varlet-ui/src/rate/docs/en-US.md

 ### Read only rating

-Make the score read-only by setting the `readonly` property
+Make the score read-only by adding the `readonly` property

 ```html
 <var-rate v-model="score" readonly/>